Balticconnector: 2023 damage incident

 During the outage, gas supply to the Finnish gas network is based on the FSRU Exemplar, a floating regasification plant with a capacity of 40 TWh/year moored at the port of Inkoo.
 Gas can also be supplied from the LNG terminal in Hamina at 6 GWh/day and from biogas plants.
 The pipeline operators state that repairs will take at least five months, with an earliest projected restart in April 2024.
-On 27 October, Estonian Prime minister Kaja Kallas aired her suspicions of foul play.

 The offshore pipeline repair project was led by Norwegian energy major Equinor, on behalf of operators Gasgrid Finland and Estonian electricity transmission grid operator Elering.
 The pipeline resumed commercial operation after repairs were completed on 22 April 2024.

 On 12 August 2024, the Chinese government admitted the incident was the fault of NewNew Shipping Line "by accident" caused by "a strong storm".
 Estonian investigating authorities had submitted a request to the Chinese government "to gather evidence from the vessel and its crew" but this request had still to be permitted.

 On 8 May 2025, the captain of the ship was reportedly remanded in custody in Hong Kong.
 He is suspected of one count of criminal damage, two counts of violation of local marine by-laws, and of breaching navigation safety protocols.
+The case is scheduled to be heard in Hong Kong courts in early 2027, and the captain denies the charges.

+Legal dimension

+The interconnector was damaged in Finland's exclusive economic zone (EEZ).
+The EEZ is defined by the treaty United Nations Convention on the Law of Sea (UNCLOS).
+In the EEZ coastal states have exclusive sovereign rights to exploit and extract resources and a responsibility for environmental protection in a zone stretching 200 nautical miles from the state’s coastline which means that the coastal state do not have any other jurisdiction for legal questions in the EEZ.
+Therefore Finland did not have jurisdiction to retain or board ships that are under investigation since only the ship’s flag state obtains the right.